Jivesh-2231/modern-cpp-absolute-beginner/README.md

 ## Purpose
 This Repository documents my study of "Modern C++ for Absolute Beginners".
-The book offers good explaination and program examples.
+The book offers good explanation and program examples.
 Built for having solid foundations.

 ## Approach